 FSC professors awarded a place in “Who’s Who Among America’s Teachers”

 LAKELAND, Fla.
-(April 21, 2005) - Florida Southern College faculty members Dr. Barbara Giles, Dr. Victoria Wuertz, Dr. Craig Bythewood, Bernice Sutton, and professor emeritus Dr. Eugene Lebrenz have been included in the 9th Edition of "Who's Who Among America's Teachers," to be published in November 2005.
-Nominations may come only from students who themselves are listed in "Who's Who Among America's High School Students" or "The National Dean's List," and students may nominate only one teacher from their entire academic experience.
+(Oct 10, 2006) — Seven Florida Southern College faculty members have been included in the 10th Edition of “Who’s Who Among America’s Teachers,” published in September 2006.
+Nominations may come only from students who themselves are listed in “Who’s Who Among America's High School Students” or “The National Dean’s List,” and students may nominate only one teacher from their entire academic experience.

 About Florida Southern College